 By Karen Freifeld

-NEW YORK (Reuters) - Trustees involved in JPMorgan Chase & Co's (JPM.N) proposed $4.5 billion settlement with investors in money-losing mortgage bonds accepted the bank's offer on Friday for the vast majority of the trusts holding the securities.
+NEW YORK (Reuters) - Trustees representing investors in JPMorgan Chase & Co's (JPM.N) $4.5 billion settlement over money-losing mortgage-backed securities are expected to accept the bank's proposal for the vast majority of their trusts, according to a person familiar with the matter.

-JPMorgan reached the $4.5 billion agreement in November with 21 institutional investors in 330 residential mortgage-backed securities trusts issued by JPMorgan and Bear Stearns, which the bank took over during the financial crisis.
-One of the trusts was later excluded from the deal.
+JPMorgan reached the $4.5 billion agreement in November with 21 institutional investors in 330 residential mortgage-backed securities trusts issued by JPMorgan and Bear Stearns, which it took over during the financial crisis.

-The trustees, who included Bank of New York Mellon (BK.N), Wells Fargo Bank [WFC.UL] and HSBC Bank USA [HBABU.UL] faced a Aug.
+The trustees, including Bank of New York Mellon (BK.N) Deutsche Bank National Trust Co.
+[DBKGN.UL] and HSBC Bank USA, [HBABU.UL] face a Aug.
 1 deadline for a decision on whether to accept the offer.

-JPMorgan does not have to go through with the $4.5 billion deal if the number of trusts that reject the deal are in excess of a confidential limit the parties negotiated.
+JPMorgan does not have to go through with the deal if the number of trusts that reject the deal are in excess of a confidential limit the parties negotiated.

-The 21 investors who agreed to the deal in November include BlackRock Inc, Metlife Inc (MET.N), Allianz SE's Pacific Investment Management Company (ALVG.DE), the TCW Group and Bayerische Landesbank [BAYLN.UL].
+The 21 investors who agreed to the deal in November include BlackRock Inc, Metlife Inc MET.N, Allianz SE's Pacific Investment Management Company ALVG.DE, the TCW Group and Bayerische Landesbank.

 The settlement does not include trusts issued by Washington Mutual, which JPMorgan also acquired.

-The offer was announced last year just before JPMorgan reached a $13 billion settlement with U.S. government authorities over defective mortgages packed into securities before the 2008 financial crisis.
+The deal was announced just before JPMorgan reached a $13 billion settlement with U.S. government authorities over defective mortgages packed into securities before the 2008 financial crisis.